 - Industrial strength physical security to protect against fire or other disasters

 - Redundant backup systems to guard against data loss

 - End-to-end encryption to protect data moving to and from the cloud

 - 24/7 monitoring for security threats

-Life in the Cloud has changed the way many organizations operate, and there are many Cloud computing benefits available for accounting firms who partner with a reliable Cloud provider.
-At AIS Network, we help our partners innovate and leverage the benefits of Microsoft Azure — the best platform for firms concerned about data security and network reliability.
+Life in the cloud has changed the way many organizations operate, and there are many cloud computing benefits available for accounting firms who partner with a reliable cloud provider.
+At AIS Network, we help our partners innovate and leverage the benefits of Microsoft Azure or AWS — two of the best platforms for firms concerned about data security and network reliability.